 Copying and pasting sensitive company documents into ChatGPT has quickly become a bad habit for employees who aren’t thinking of potential confidentiality issues and GDPR risks.

-It’s not entirely clear how confidential information is handled from ChatGPT’s side.
-However, in their FAQ’s, they do state: ‘we are not able to delete specific prompts from your history.
+‘we are not able to delete specific prompts from your history.
 Please don’t share any sensitive information in your conversations.’

 It remains to be seen whether ChatGPT is a security risk right now, but there are always dangers associated with sharing sensitive data in a non-secure environment.
 You’ll always run the risk of data breaches and leakages, reputational damage, and financial losses.